rdkcentral/Lightning-SDK/docs/plugins/language.md

 # Language

-The language plugin supports internationalisation features for your App.
+The Language plugin supports internationalisation features for your App.

 ## Usage